Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_consultation/getting-started.md

 To kick off the process, provide us with the following information:

-- **Services Wanted:** whether it's software development, auditing processes, leadership training, or mentorship
+- **Services Wanted:** software development, auditing processes, leadership training, or mentorship, or combo of some or all of the services we offer
 - **Project Outline:** (elevator pitch) of the key aspects of your project or work requirements
 - **Constraints:** specifically time-frame and any budget constraints you have